Airblast calibration – clearing up confusion

 Assessing Airblast Coverage

 This article describes a method for assessing airblast sprayer coverage based on a protocol developed by Dr. David Manktelow (Applied Research and Technologies Ltd., NZ).
 It was co-written with David Manktelow and Mark Ledebuhr (Application Insight, LLC, USA).
+An older article describing canopy coverage assessment can be found here.
 Why assess coverage?
-Airblast sprayer configuration can require a lot of guesswork.
-There’s too much time between […]
+Airblast sprayer configuration […]

 Read More… from Assessing Airblast Coverage